rust-lang/rustlings/website/content/_index.md

 +++
 +++

-Greetings and welcome to Rustlings.
-This project contains small exercises to get you used to reading and writing Rust code.
+Small exercises to get you used to reading and writing [Rust](https://www.rust-lang.org) code - _Recommended in parallel to reading [the official Rust book](https://doc.rust-lang.org/book) 📚️_
-This includes reading and responding to compiler messages!

-It is recommended to do the Rustlings exercises in parallel to reading [the official Rust book](https://doc.rust-lang.org/book/), the most comprehensive resource for learning Rust 📚️

 <!-- toc -->